Aliases for ASL Gene

 GeneCards Summary for ASL Gene

 ASL (Argininosuccinate Lyase) is a Protein Coding gene.
 Diseases associated with ASL include Argininosuccinic Aciduria and Urea Cycle Disorder.
-Among its related pathways are Alanine, aspartate and glutamate metabolism and Arginine biosynthesis.
-GO annotations related to this gene include argininosuccinate lyase activity.
+Among its related pathways are Urea cycle and metabolism of amino groups and Arginine biosynthesis.
+Gene Ontology (GO) annotations related to this gene include argininosuccinate lyase activity.
 An important paralog of this gene is ENSG00000249319.